Dealmakers brace for slow 2023 recovery after global M&A sinks

 Global M&A volumes plunge after record 2021https://tmsnrt.rs/3V9bMaL

-(Reporting by Anirban Sen in New York and Pamela Barbaglia in London; Editing by Bill Berkrot)
+(Reporting by Anirban Sen in New York and Pamela Barbaglia in London; Editing by Bill Berkrot and Jonathan Oatis)

 ((Anirban.Sen@thomsonreuters.com; Twitter: @asenjourno; Reuters Messaging: Signal/Telegram/Whatsapp - +1-646-705-9409))